lordthorzonus/yii2-algolia/README.md

 ```

 ## Usage
 The preferred way of using the package is through dependency injection.
 Just inject the `leinonen\Yii2Algolia\AlgoliaManager`.

 It has all the same methods available as the official Algolia Client (`AlgoliaSearch\Client`).
 The documentation can be found [here](https://github.com/algolia/algoliasearch-client-php).
+The manager class delegates all the methods to the original Client and provides some addittional helpers on top.

 ```php